 The definitions and concepts contained within this document are intended to apply to the establishment and maintenance of conformity with the relevant Essential Principles for medical devices generally.
-Specific guidance will be developed in other documents in relation to in vitro diagnostic devices.
-Similarly, guidance about how to generate, compile and present clinical evidence for the purpose of demonstrating compliance with the Essential Principles for safety and performance of a medical device will be addressed in future documents.
+Specific guidance has been developed in other documents in relation to in vitro diagnostic devices.